gwct/grampa/README.md

 ### Output

 GRAMPA creates two main output files: The main one you specify with -o gives the total reconciliation score for each MUL-tree considered, along with information about the trees.
+At the bottom of the file it will display the MUL-tree with the minimum reconciliation score.
 The secondary one (_det) is a detailed output describing the reconciliation scores from each gene tree to each MUL-tree.